 Standard rooms from 2,590 SEK (€270) in high season and 1,600 SEK (€170) in low season. breakfast included.

 For more about Stockholm, visit my earlier post: 10 Things I Learned in Stockholm in 7 Days.

-*My Greece, My Travels was a guest of the Sandhamn Yacht Hotel, as always all opinions are my own.
+*Travel Greece, Travel Europe was a guest of the Sandhamn Yacht Hotel, as always all opinions are my own.